scalar-labs/docs-scalardb/docs/latest/two-phase-commit-transactions.md

         // Commit the transaction
         commit(transaction1, transaction2);
+      } catch (UnsatisfiedConditionException e) {
+        // You need to handle `UnsatisfiedConditionException` only if a mutation operation specifies
+        // a condition.
+This exception indicates the condition for the mutation operation is not met

+        rollback(transaction1, transaction2);

+        // You can handle the exception here, according to your application requirements

+        return;
       } catch (UnknownTransactionStatusException e) {
         // If you catch `UnknownTransactionStatusException` when committing the transaction, it
         // indicates that the status of the transaction, whether it has succeeded or not, is